On Ramsey properties of classes with forbidden trees: Final comments

 \paragraph{Problem.} It would be interesting to classify all sets~$\F$ of \sigst s for which the corresponding ordered expanded class for $\Forbh(\F)$ is a Ramsey class.
 In particular, is it the case for any set~$\F$ of connected finite \sigst s?

-\paragraph{Constraint satisfaction problems.} The problem above is particularly interesting if $\Forbh(\F)$ defines a $\Csp(H)$ with a finite template~$H$, and $\F$~is some well-behaved complete set of obstructions (e.g., the tree-width of the structures in~$\F$ is bounded by a constant).
-Some possible applications of such new results are hinted at in~\cite{AtsWey:Decidable-Relationships}.

 \paragraph{Limits of the partite method.} Nešetřil~\cite{Nes:CSS-Ramsey} asked whether one can prove all Ramsey classes by a variant of the partite (amalgamation) construction.
 This is certainly a question worth considering.
-It is not very satisfactory that the definition of a partite structure is rather different each time: compare~\cite{BotFon:Ramsey,Nesetril04,NesRod:Simple,NesRod:Two-proofs,NesRod:Strong,NesRod:The-partite,NesetrilHandbookChapter}.
-Also, the partite lemma is sometimes proved by induction (such as here and in~\cite{BotFon:Ramsey,ProVoi:A-short}), sometimes by an application of the Hales--Jewett theorem (such as in~\cite{NesRod:Strong,NesRod:The-partite,NesetrilHandbookChapter}).
+It is not very satisfactory that the definition of a partite structure is rather different each time: compare~\cite{BotFon:Ramsey,Nesetril04,NesRod:Simple,NesRod:Two-proofs,NesRod:Ramsey,NesRod:Strong,NesRod:The-partite,NesetrilHandbookChapter}.
+Also, the partite lemma is sometimes proved by induction (as in~\cite{BotFon:Ramsey,ProVoi:A-short} and here), sometimes by an application of the Hales--Jewett theorem (as in~\cite{NesRod:Strong,NesRod:The-partite,NesetrilHandbookChapter}).